What Does a Website Cost in South Africa? [2026 Price Guide]

 The Quick Overview

 Website design prices in South Africa range from R1,990 for a focused landing page to R100,000+ for a fully custom corporate build.
-For most small businesses, the realistic budget falls between R5,590 and R16,900 once-off — depending on the number of pages, required functionality, and whether you choose a template or a custom design.
+For most small businesses, the realistic budget falls between R5,590 and R16,900 once-off, depending on the number of pages, required functionality, and whether you choose a template or a custom design.

 Monthly website packages are also available, typically ranging from R499 to R799 per month, which suits businesses that prefer a lower upfront commitment.
+However, these packages use reused templates rather than custom design, and after 4 to 6 months you will have paid more than you would have for a custom build.

 POPIA compliance, SEO setup, and platform choice all influence the final price.
 These are often overlooked at the quoting stage but account for a significant portion of the cost difference between providers.